 PREBLE STREET ANTI-TRAFFICKING SERVICES

-Preble Street Anti-Trafficking Services (ATS) paves the way foward to healing, growth, self-sufficiency, and a life free from coercion and exploitation.
+Preble Street Anti-Trafficking Services (ATS) paves the way forward to healing, growth, self-sufficiency, and a life free from coercion and exploitation.

-Since 2013, Preble Street ATS and its partners have provided services to women and men, transgender individuals, and children who have been forced into all types of human trafficking — people who have been forced to perform a variety of work — including prostitution, domestic services, agricultural and restaurant work — through sexual, physical, and/or psychological violence.
+Since 2013, Preble Street ATS and its partners have provided services to women and men, transgender individuals, and children who have been forced into all types of human trafficking — people who have been forced to perform a variety of work — including commercial sex work, domestic services, agricultural and restaurant work — through sexual, physical, and/or psychological violence.
 All here in Maine.